 According to the Business Member, the FINRA/NYSE TRF operates in a competitive environment.
-The FINRA Facilities have different pricing and compete for FINRA members' trade report activity.
+The FINRA Facilities have different pricing 10 and compete for FINRA members' trade report activity.
 In turn, FINRA members can choose which FINRA Facility they use to report OTC trades in NMS stocks.
 The Commission has repeatedly expressed its preference for competition over regulatory intervention in determining prices, products, and services in the securities markets.
 Specifically, in Regulation NMS, the Commission highlighted the importance of market forces in determining prices and SRO revenues and recognized that current regulation of the market system "has been remarkably successful in promoting market competition in its broader forms that are most important to investors and listed companies."

-FINRA members currently use the FINRA/NYSE TRF to report approximately 20% of shares in NMS stocks traded OTC, compared to approximately 80% for the FINRA/Nasdaq TRF.
-The Business Member believes that pricing is the key factor for
+FINRA members currently use the FINRA/NYSE TRF to report approximately 20% of shares in NMS stocks traded OTC, compared to approximately 80% for the FINRA/ Nasdaq TRF.
+The Business Member believes that pricing is the key factor for FINRA members when choosing which FINRA Facility to use.
+FINRA members can report their OTC trades in NMS stocks to a given FINRA Facility's competitors if they deem pricing levels at the other FINRA Facilities to be more favorable, so long as they are participants of such other facilities.
+At

-Because the FINRA/NYSE TRF and FINRA/Nasdaq TRF are operated by different business members competing for market share, FINRA does not take a position on whether the pricing for one TRF is more favorable or competitive than the pricing for the other TRF.
+Because the FINRA/NYSE TRF and FINRA/ Nasdaq TRF are operated by different business members competing for market share, FINRA does not take a position on whether the pricing for one the same time, the Business Member believes that the current fee structure under Rule 7620B discourages some FINRA members from becoming FINRA/ NYSE TRF Participants, because the current fee is not tied to how much trading is reported specifically to the FINRA/NYSE TRF.